APRN Scope of Practice and Responsibilities

 Advanced Practice Nursing by State

-Every state has their own board of nursing (BON) that dictates the scope of work for APRNs.
-For instance, the requirements for an autonomous APRN license in Florida is not the same as autonomous APRN practice license in Nebraska.
+Every state has its board of nursing (BON) that dictates the scope of work for APRNs.
+For instance, the requirements for an autonomous APRN license in Florida differ from those for an autonomous APRN practice license in Nebraska.
 In addition, states with full practice authority (FPA) have adjusted their legislation and requirements since the COVID-19 pandemic began, causing confusion and complications for APRNs, their workplaces, and patient care flow.
-For the most up-to-date regulations regarding APRNs scope of work, it is recommended to contact and view the BON protocols per each state directly (7,8).
+For the most up-to-date regulations regarding APRNs’ scope of work, it is recommended that the BON protocols for each state be contacted and viewed directly (7,8).

 Advanced Practice Nursing and Healthcare

 APRNs are not going anywhere.
-In fact, there is a significant demand for APRNs, especially in rural and underserved areas in the United States and globally.
+There is a significant demand for APRNs, especially in rural and underserved areas in the United States and globally.
 Health outcomes in America are among some of the worst in the developed world, and APRNs have consistently been shown to provide quality care and have excellent patient care outcomes.
-Healthcare in general is expecting for a higher demand for APRNs as older physicians and health care providers in general retire and as America has a larger aging population (1,2,7,8).
+Healthcare, in general, is expecting a higher demand for APRNs as older physicians and healthcare providers retire and as America has a larger aging population (1,2,7,8).

-In terms of workplace dynamics, unfortunately, burnout is a common concern for many APRNs and can contribute to the large fluctuations in the APRN workforce.
-The leading cause for burnout among APRNs is the practice environment.
-Many APRNs often report not being able to practice to the full extent of their scope of work and having to deal with administrative concerns on the job.
+Unfortunately, in terms of workplace dynamics, burnout is a common concern for many APRNs and can contribute to large fluctuations in the APRN workforce.
+The leading cause of burnout among APRNs is the practice environment.
+Many APRNs report being unable to practice to the full extent of their scope of work and dealing with administrative concerns on the job.

-If you are considering being an APRN, it is recommended to take your time to assess a workplace environment and administration prior to working there.
-Many people choose to become a APRN for the love of nursing care and quality of life of an APRN’s career.
-However, many things can affect overall quality of life as an APRN, such as the types of schedules you would work, the income and benefits, and the number of patients you are expected to care for.
-Negotiating and discussing your needs prior to accepting a position is essential to prevent burnout and to ensure a long career as an APRN (1,2,7,8).
+If you are considering being an APRN, taking your time to assess the workplace environment and administration before working there is recommended.
+Many people choose to become APRNs because of their love of nursing care and the quality of life of their careers.
+However, many things can affect your overall quality of life as an APRN, such as the types of schedules you would work, the income and benefits, and the number of patients you are expected to care for.
+Negotiating and discussing your needs before accepting a position is essential to prevent burnout and to ensure a long career as an APRN (1,2,7,8).

 Advanced Practice Nursing Alternative Career Paths